vrmiguel/ceceio/README.md

 # ceceio

-Simple and embeddable Lisp-like scripting language.
+Embeddable tree-walk interpreter for a "mostly lazy" Lisp-like scripting language.
 Just a work-in-progress testbed for now.

 ## Sample usage